 The development of the Microsoft Kinect software provides a key lesson.
 The story I heard began with a Microsoft VP, who, around 2006, envisioned an interactive gaming system that didn’t require controllers.
 His team used the PrimeSense sensor, which allowed real-time depth measurements.
 But they couldn’t figure out how to reliably estimate human body pose.
 So they started looking around online for papers on pose estimation.
 They noticed that some of the best papers on this topic listed the affiliation “Microsoft Research.”

-And so, external publications was how some Microsoft engineers discovered that the world’s top experts on their problem worked at the same company as them.
+And so, external publications were how some Microsoft engineers discovered that the world’s top experts on their problem worked at the same company as them.
 Making this connection was integral to the Kinect’s success.

 An underlying theme here is: communication in an organization is hard.
 Figuring out how to connect researchers with engineers that need their expertise is a shockingly-difficult organizational problem.